xiix0/scam/README.md

-Q:	How do you catch a unique rabbit?
-A:	Unique up on it!

-Q:	How do you catch a tame rabbit?
-A:	The tame way!
+Q:	How many marketing people does it take to change a light bulb?
+A:	I'll have to get back to you on that.